-My award letter lists a work study award.
+My award notification lists work study.
 How do I find a job?

 To search for available work study positions, go to www.stcloudstate.edu/careercenter and click on the "HANDSHAKE" red box.
 Log in as a student, click on "Jobs" and then "Filters" to search for work study positions.
 For job search assistance, such as interview and resume tips, contact SCSU's Career Center, located in room 215 of Centennial Hall, phone 320-308-2151.